nbgit10/ayto_solver/README.md

 - Steffen + Sandra
 - Marvin + Shakira
 - Mike + Sabrina
-- Emanuell + Stefanie
+- Emanuell + Stefanie  ✅
 - Elia + Alicia
 - Fabio + Marie
 - Martini + Kim
 - Peter + Paulina
-- Max + Stefanie
+- Max + Paulina

-In this proposal stefanie has two matches.
-We know Peter and Max need ot match the same person but we cannot enforce this yet.
-Hence, we take this as indiciation that our solution is not yet optimal.
+In this proposal Paulina has two matches, being Peter and Max.
+We know Peter and Max need to match the same person but we cannot enforce this yet.
+That our solution finds this anyhow is a good sign we foung a unique solutiion.
-However, we note that our solution already proposes Mike + Sabrina and Emanuell + Stefanie as perfect matches.
-Hence, RTL likely gave again two perfect matches away to help them.
+We also note that our solution already proposed Mike + Sabrina and Emanuell + Stefanie as perfect matches.
+Hence, RTL likely gave again two perfect matches away to help them for 9th truth booth result.
 </details>